 Coordinated Multipoint is an essential part of the LTE-Advanced cellular specification.
 Coordinated Multipoint aspects of Cooperative-MIMO will be essential to all distributed networks, especially counter-sUAS networks.

 Cloud Radio Access Network (C-RAN)

-This is an innovation in Cooperative radio networks which uses highly mobile airborne platforms as a distributed sensor network.
-This is essential for drone air-traffic control, next-generation cellular networks, and Counter-UAS.
-Like a swarm of birds, each UAS employs an autonomous navigation system that uses a simple rule base to avoid collisions and optimize flight patterns.
-This rule base is adapted to optimize radio channels, detect target UAVs, and perform electronic countermeasures.
-Airborne relays are deployed quickly, and when used to provide wireless network services, the CapEx and OpEx are a fraction of the cost of traditional networks.
+Airborne Relays is an innovation in cooperative radio networks that uses highly mobile airborne platforms as a distributed sensor network.
+This is essential for drone air-traffic control, next-generation cellular networks, and counter-sUAS.
+Like a swarm of birds, each sUAS employs an autonomous navigation system that uses a simple rule base to avoid collisions and to optimise flight patterns.
+This rule base is adapted to optimise radio channels, detect target sUAV’s, and perform electronic countermeasures.
+Airborne relays may be quickly deployed.
+When used to provide wireless network services, the cost of CapEx and OpEx are a fraction of traditional networks.